Sun Microsystems: Acquisition by Oracle

 In February 2011, Sun's former Menlo Park, California, campus of about 1000000 ft2 was sold, and it was announced that it would become headquarters for Facebook.
 The sprawling facility, built around an enclosed courtyard, was nicknamed "Sun Quentin" by Facebook's employees.
-Notably, Facebook founder Mark Zuckerberg did not change the sign in the front of the campus, he simply had it turned it around and the company's logo put on the other side.
+Notably, Facebook founder Mark Zuckerberg did not change the sign in the front of the campus, he simply had it turned around and the company's logo put on the other side.
 The remains of the old Sun logo was left as a reminder of "what happens when you take your eye off the ball."

 On September 1, 2011, Sun India legally became part of Oracle.
 It had been delayed due to legal issues in Indian court.